A PDF version of this policy is at the bottom of the page.

 2-2.
 Mission and Goals

-- Values: The University Police Department has been entrusted with the duties and responsibilities to assist, protect, preserve, and defend the social order of the university community.
+b.
+Values: The University Police Department has been entrusted with the duties and responsibilities to assist, protect, preserve, and defend the social order of the University community.
 This public trust mandates that all members exemplify the highest standard of conduct while on and off duty.

-- Goals: To serve the university community, by protecting life and property.
+c.
+Goals: To serve the University community, by protecting life and property.
 To ensure all persons are treated fairly with respect, while preserving State and Federal laws.
-To encourage unity and the tolerance of cultural and racial diversity for all members of the university community.
+To encourage unity and the tolerance of cultural and racial diversity for all members of the University community.

 University Police have complete police authority to apprehend and arrest anyone involved in illegal acts.
 RCW 28B.10.555.
 University Police have legal authority to act upon probable cause, conduct search and seizures, and to investigate criminal activity.
 As a law enforcement agency, they have access to state and federal criminal history records and criminal intelligence.